 I have decided to build a SuperSpot from scratch by downloading the source and compiling the code and putting it in a box with a MMDVM board for each mode I plan to use.
-The build process started about 3 week prior to the holiday my XYL and I took in Lanzarote, Canary Islands, Spain.
+The build process started about 3 week prior to the holiday my XYL and I took in Lanzarote, Canary Islands, Spain in September 2019.
 Thinking that I needed a hotspot that I could use a variety of radio’s at the same time and not have to wait for the last mode used to time out before I could used a different mode.

 Discussions with Andy MW0MWZ consisted of what to use, how to connect, how to power/charge, how to get internet into the box and finally which modes to include.
 What we finally settled on was a hotspot that has 1 Raspberry Pi, hopefully a Raspberry Pi Zero W would handle the work load with a second choice being a Raspberry Pi 2.
-The plan being to connect 3 or 4 MMDVM board and the same number of 2.4″ Nextion Screens or 2.8″ Nextion Screen to monitor what is happening on the hotspot.
-There isn’t a need for a dashboard as the user doesn’t see a dashboard when using a repeater, so the thought was no need to add a dashboard on the SuperSpot.
+The plan being to connect 3 or 4 MMDVM board and the same number of 2.4″ Nextion Screens to monitor what is happening on the hotspot.
+There isn’t a need for a dashboard as the user doesn’t see a dashboard when using a repeater, so no need to add a dashboard on the SuperSpot.

-Work commenced on the SuperSpot build by setting up the software side and the only MMDVM board I had with me.
+Work commenced on the SuperSpot build by setting up the software side on the only MMDVM board I had with me.
 This was a HS_DUAL_HAT and was setup for DMR with a temporary addition of POCSAG which will either move to its own MMDVM board or piggyback off the D-Star board.

 So let get on with the build.
 We will start with Part1 – MMDVMHost Software